 Be careful about exploiting the holidays

-Everyone knows that brands use social media posts to sell, but there’s a thin line between getting into the holiday spirit and exploiting the holiday season for gain.
+Everyone knows that brands use holidays social media Marketing posts to sell, but there’s a thin line between getting into the holiday spirit and exploiting the holiday season for gain.
 People get sensitive about their particular traditions, so before posting always take a moment to consider how your target audience might respond.

 Remember: the holidays are supposed to be fun.
 Enjoy adding some festivity to your social media, and if you need help please contact us.